browserengineering/book/book/graphics.md

     return display_list
 ```

-The resulting list is called a *display list*: it is a list of things
+The resulting list is called a *display list*:\index{display list} it is a
-to display.^[The term is standard.]
-Since `layout` is all about page
+list of things to display.^[The term is standard.]
+Since `layout` is all
-coordinates, we don't need to change anything else about it to support
+about page coordinates, we don't need to change anything else about it
-scrolling.
+to support scrolling.

 Once the display list is computed, `draw` needs to loop through
 the display list and draw each character: